CrosswaveOmega/NikkiBot/README.md

 8. **PurGPT integration:** Can be integreated with the PurGPT API to access and utilize a number of AI Models, with a built in server/user limiting system to prevent api abuse.

-9. **Natural Language Command Invocation:**  This bot is capable of invoking it's own Bot Commands through natural language, thanks to OpenAI Function calling and a special set of decorators.
+9. **Natural Language Command Invocation:**  This bot is capable of invoking it's own Bot Commands through natural language, made easy with my GPT Function Calling Utility function.

 10. **Article Summarizaiton:** Summarize websites passed in, using a combination of mozilla/readability and the JSPyBridge library.